flyway/flywaydb.org/documentation/database/sqlserver.md

 ## Limitations

-- When setting `flyway.schemas`, the first schema is not set as the default due to [SQL Server limitations](http://connect.microsoft.com/SQLServer/feedback/details/390528/t-sql-statement-for-changing-default-schema-context)
+- When setting `flyway.schemas`, the first schema is not set as the default as SQL Server is unable to change the default schema for a session

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/db2">DB2 <i class="fa fa-arrow-right"></i></a>